Objective

 The YAML-LD extended profile allows full use of anchor names and alias nodes subject to the requirements described above in this section.

-If the {{JsonLdOptions/extendedYAML}} API flag is `true`, the processing result will be in the extended internal representation.
+If the {{JsonLdOptions/processingMode}} API parameter is `yaml-ld-extended`, the processing result will be in the extended internal representation.

 When processing using the YAML-LD Basic profile, documents MUST NOT contain alias nodes; otherwise, a profile-error error has been detected and processing is aborted.